Young people presenting alone

 This interactive Sankey diagram shows the housing situation (including rough sleeping, couch surfing, short-term accommodation, public/community housing, private housing and institutional settings) of young people presenting alone with closed support periods at first presentation and at the end of support.
 The diagram shows clients’ housing situation journey from start to end of support.
 Most clients started and ended support in private housing or other housing.

-MacKenzie D, Hand T, Zufferey C, McNells S, Spinney A & Tedmanson D. 2020.
-Redesign of a homelessness service system for young people.
-AHURI Final Report 327, Australian Housing and Urban Research Institute Limited, Melbourne.
+MacKenzie D, Hand T, Zufferey C, McNells S, Spinney A and Tedmanson D (2020) ‘Redesign of a homelessness service system for young people’, AHURI Final Report 327, Australian Housing and Urban Research Institute Limited, doi: 10.18408/ahuri-5119101.